morris-frank/uva-rl-reproducibility/docs/index.md

 # Semi-gradient vs full-gradient in Deep TD-learning

 In this blog post we want to investigate the effectiveness of using the semi-gradient and the full-gradient updates for a deep value function approximator in Temporal-difference learning in different environments.
+While the semi-gradient is slightly easier to compute, our experiments aim to find a significant difference in performance between the two algorithms.

 ## Background